edxu96/RexNet/docs/PhD/README.md

 * The number of statistics for decision making is as low as possible but different assets can be distinguished based on those statistics.
 * The imbalance within trading units can be maintained without centralized system operators [kirschen2018fundamentals](#reference), because it may be hard to establish trustworthy regulatory authorities and operators responsible for the system safety.

-In this project, at least one market satisfying previous requirements is designed.
+Till now, all market designs fail to fulfill these requirements, while in this project, at least one capable market is designed.
 Some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially. [varian2014intermediate](#reference) The potential candidate so far is a reservation-based exchange market, which will be introduced in the next section, following discussions about its primary function and two features.
-In addition, it is compared with incumbent electricity market families.
-Why and how simulations are used will be briefed in section 3.
-Accordingly, prosumers in the market need to optimize their decisions based on a new framework, which will be introduced in section 4.
-Then, three perspectives on how to conduct researches are discussed in section 5, and how the project contributes is discussed in the last section.

-## 2. Reservation-Based Exchange Market
+## 2. Solution: Reservation-Based Exchange Market

 Reservation-based exchange market is a __continuous double auction__ market with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
 It allows immediate transactions and standby orders at the same time.
 More specific settings vary according to different features in different industries.
 Similar to computerized reservation systems in airline industries, prosumers have to book before the delivery, and markets are segmented according to when bookings are made. [shy2008how](#reference) Therefore the market is named __reservation exchange (Rex)__.
 With delivery networks integrated, the whole system is named __RexNet__.
 For power industries, RexNet can be used to replace the market families including the day-ahead market, the intra-day market, the balancing market, the capacity market and other ancillary markets, so prosumers can focus on just one market.